 * Consult with your doctor before beginning any new exercise routine or program.

-A Matter of Balance is a community-based program that helps individuals learn to manage their falls risk and increase their activity levels without fear of falling.
+A Matter of Balance and Tai Chi are two community-based programs that have been proven to help individuals learn to manage their falls risk, build strength and balance, and increase activity levels without fear of falling.

 Around the House